 To make these cookies, begin by preheating your oven and preparing your baking sheets by lining them with parchment paper.
-Then, using an electric mixer, cream together your softened butter and confectioner’s sugar, add in the flour and vanilla extract and mix until well combined.
+Then, using an electric mixer, cream together the softened butter and confectioner’s sugar, add in the flour and vanilla extract and mix until well combined.
 Then, slowly stir in your pecans.

 Scoop the cookie dough by the tablespoon and then roll between your palms to form a ball.
 Place the cookie dough ball onto the prepared baking sheet, leaving about 2-inches between each cookie, and then repeat until the baking sheet is filled.

 Roll in sugar.
 Remove from the oven and allow to cool.
 Then roll in confectioner’s sugar.
 The cookies will absorb some of the confectioner’s sugar as they rest.

 Then, I like to roll or dust again in confectioner’s sugar once they have completely cooled and right before serving.
 It makes them look like they are covered in newly fallen snow!
 (Maybe that’s why Sam called them snow cookies!)

 These cookies are excellent to make ahead, especially throughout the holidays.
 Simply prepare the cookies as instructed and then store in an airtight container for up to a week.

 If you’d like to make them more in advance, use the Freezer Friendly instructions below.